Request an Appointment

 One argument against isokinetics concerns patellofemoral, post-op ACL, and knee osteoarthritis patients.
 Open chain knee extension has been labeled public enemy number one for these patients and while this has been examined extensively, steps such as limiting the range of motion, using anti-shear devices and techniques, altering patient positioning, and matching the appropriate treatments to the patient reduces shearing and compression, improves safety, and ultimately debunks this myth.

 Now, I know that critics of isokinetics will also argue that isolating muscles is not functional.
 That would be true if a therapist utilized these machines as the sole treatment.
-But by incorporating it into an eclectic approach, patient outcomes are maximized.
-Your lower extremity patients will still perform closed kinetic exercise, your upper extremity patients will still perform scapular and thoracic control exercises, and you will still strengthen the core.
+However, by incorporating it into an eclectic approach, patient outcomes are maximized.
+Your lower extremity patients will still perform closed kinetic exercises, your upper extremity patients will still perform scapular and thoracic control exercises, and you will still strengthen the core.
 Soft tissue work and joint mobilization will still be needed and functional training must still occur.
 However, if one link in the chain is weak, the entire chain will fail.
-Utilizing these machines throughout the course of rehab to find and isolate those weak links is what will take your patient’s recovery of function to the next level.
+Utilizing these machines throughout rehab to find and isolate those weak links is what will take your patient’s recovery of function to the next level.
 This is true for all of your extremity patients, not just knees.
 Remember, a functional movement cannot occur with a dysfunctional or unbalanced segment.